IBM-Cloud/docs/services/ObjectStorage/index.md

 	 "user": {"domain": {"id": "default", "name": "Default"}, "id": "3ec3164f750146be97f21559ee4d9c51", "name": "admin"},  "issued_at": "2014-06-10T20:40:14.360822Z"}}

 The {{site.data.keyword.objectstorageshort}} URL is found in the Service Catalog.
 The Service Catalog is contained in the response body of the token request.
 The response is a full catalog of OpenStack services that are available.
-Select the endpoint from the Service Catalog with type of ```object-store```, region that matches the region field in the credentials, and internal interface (`internalURL`) when you access the {{site.data.keyword.objectstorageshort}} service from inside {{site.data.keyword.Bluemix_notm}} or public interface (`publicURL`) when you access the {{site.data.keyword.objectstorageshort}} service from outside of {{site.data.keyword.Bluemix_notm}}.
+Select the endpoint from the Service Catalog with type of ```object-store``` and the region that matches the region field in the credentials.

+**Note:** Use the public interface (`publicURL`).
+The internal interface (`internalURL`) is not accessible from {{site.data.keyword.Bluemix_notm}}.

 ## Unbinding and deprovisioning {{site.data.keyword.objectstorageshort}} {: #deprovisioning-object-storage}